 Note that if $q\neq q_0$, the automaton in Figure~\ref{fig:autom-defect} can be fed with any word in $\bar{B}^*$, i.e., $τ(Γ(q, u ⊟ (j)_Z))$ is well defined.
 If $q=q_0$, we will see in the second statement of Lemma~\ref{lem:delta-hat-well-defined} that then we will only be concerned with states $s_{i,j,q_0,u}$ where $[u]_Z ⩾ (j)_Z$ in which case $\hat{δ}$ is also well defined.
 Define the transition set~$Δ$ as follows.

 We set the initial and final weights $I$ and $F$ as

-We call the automaton $𝒜≔ ⟨S,A,Δ,I,F⟩$ the \emph{weighted automaton associated to $P$ and~$f_0$}, $𝒜= 𝒜(P,f_0)$.
+We call the automaton $\mathcal{A}≔ ⟨S,A,Δ,I,F⟩$ the \emph{weighted automaton associated to $P$ and~$f_0$}, $\mathcal{A}= \mathcal{A}(P,f_0)$.

-The first two components $i$ and~$j$ of a state~$s_{i,j,q,u}$ in~$𝒜$ play the same role as in the base-$q$ case.
+The first two components $i$ and~$j$ of a state~$s_{i,j,q,u}$ in~$\mathcal{A}$ play the same role as in the base-$k$ case.
 We will show how the last two components are needed to track the linearity defect.
 The following lemma describes the evolution of the third and fourth components of the states along a path.

-\begin{lemma} Let $s_{i',j',q',u'} \trans{w:r} s_{i,j,q,u}$ be a path in the automaton~$𝒜(P,f_0)$.
+\begin{lemma} Let $s_{i',j',q',u'} \trans{w:r} s_{i,j,q,u}$ be a path in the automaton~$\mathcal{A}(P,f_0)$.
 Then $u$ is the suffix of length~$g$ of~$u'w$ and $q = Γ(q',v)$ where $vu = u'w$, that is, $v$ is the prefix of length~$|w|$ of~$u'w$. \end{lemma} \begin{proof} The proof is a straightforward induction on the length of~$w$.
 The base case $|w| = 0$ is trivial and the induction step follows directly from the definition of the transition set~$Δ$. \end{proof}